TykTechnologies/tyk-operator/docs/api_definitions.md

 An API Definition describes the configuration of an API.
 It instructs Tyk Gateway how to configure the API.

-To check the supported features of the API Definitions CRD version you're currently using, please use the "Switch branch / tag" feature on GitHub and select corresponding version tag.
+To check the supported features of the API Definitions CRD version you're currently using, please use the "Switch branches / tags" feature on GitHub and select corresponding version tag.

 ## Implemented Capabilities / Support Status